Papabyte/pay-per-call-HTTP-API/README.md

 # pay-per-call-HTTP-API

 This package provides an easy way to set-up an HTTP API where users pay instantly query by query through [O<sub>byte</sub> payment channels](https://github.com/Papabyte/aa-channels-lib/).
+They deposit funds to an Autonomous Agent that is programmed to release settlement payments according to messages signed by them.
+Then instead of sending funds onchain, they provide signed messages basically saying `I’m peer A, I owe n bytes to peer B`.\
+For each payment, `n` is increased by the desired payment amount and the server checks that the difference with previous signed message will cover the amount.\
+`n` being never decreased, when server want to proceed a refund, it sends a message saying `I’m peer B, I owe n bytes to peer A`.\
+When a party closes the channel, it provides to AA the last message signed by its peer indicating how much peer owes as well as the amount it owes to peer.
+There is then a timeout period during which the peer can contest if the peer was dishonest by lowering the amount it owns.
+The peer either confirms or provides a fraud proof if peer was dishonest.\
+It's important that server and client stay online while they have a channel opened to watch for any attempt of fraudulent closure.
+For better user experience, it's possible to accept unconfirmed transactions as deposit so user can start to use API without waiting time after having deposited funds.
+Some settings are available to mitigate the risk of double-spending fraud attempts.

 ## Server side